Skip to content

 106. Methodology used to calculate GHG emissions?

 The RSPO requires companies to assess their GHG emissions through the Palm GHG calculator.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company's own reporting states using the latest RSPO PalmGHG calculator to calculate emissions across its RSPO-certified upstream operations.
+The company's own reporting states that it uses the GHG Protocol at its global operations and the RSPO PalmGHG v4 calculator to calculate emissions across its RSPO-certified upstream operations.

 • P